Abobos/Petfinder-App/README.md

 # Petfinder-App
 This is a web application that allow users to find pets available for adoption based on desired location, animal, and breed.
-It is attributed to the exercise from Brian Holt's Complete Intro to React v4 course [Complete-Intro-to-React-v4](https://frontendmasters.com/courses/complete-react-v4/).
+It is attributed to the exercise from Brian Holt's [Complete-Intro-to-React-v4](https://frontendmasters.com/courses/complete-react-v4/).

 ## Getting Started